MATX-sys2244/My-Projects/README.md

 codes in CSS, HTML, JS
-Is a one calculate for IMC
+This a calculator for calculating the IMC